HatsuSixty/AppDrawer/LibDraw/README.md

 ## Documentation for LibDraw functions

-LibDraw functions are members of the `Draw` class, defined and documented in `LibDraw.h`.
+LibDraw functions are members of the `Draw` class, defined and documented in `LibDraw/Draw.h`.